Zelaron/Sprecher-Network/README.md

 ```
 python snJ12.py
 ```

 ## Customization
-- Modify the target function in the code (uncomment the desired version for 1D or 2D).
-- Adjust training parameters such as the number of layers, epochs, and learning rate.
-- Tweak visualization settings (e.g., NUM_PLOT_POINTS and NUM_SURFACE_POINTS).
-- Change the random seed (SEED=45) for different but reproducible results.
+Users are encouraged to experiment by modifying the code, particularly the sections labeled **"CONFIGURABLE SETTINGS"** and **"TARGET FUNCTION DEFINITION"**.
+Adjust training parameters (e.g., number of layers, epochs, learning rates) or alter the target function to explore different function approximation tasks.
+Other aspects, such as visualization settings, can be tweaked directly in the code.

+## Hardware
+The code automatically detects whether a GPU is available and uses it if possible.

 ## License
 MIT License - see the [LICENSE](LICENSE) file for details.